ibm-cloud-docs/vpc/nlb-about.md

 For private load balancers, you must have a dedicated subnet with no custom routes configured for the subnet.

-Network load balancers with `route_mode` set to `true` are private load balancers that support only VNF (virtual network functions) devices as backend targets.
+Network load balancers with `route_mode` set to `true` are private load balancers that support only VNF (virtual network functions) devices as back-end targets.
 {: note}

 ## Load-balancing methods